Using multi-factor Azure Active Directory authentication

-Azure MFA helps safeguard access to data and applications while meeting user demand for a simple sign-in process.
+Azure AD MFA helps safeguard access to data and applications while meeting user demand for a simple sign-in process.
 It delivers strong authentication with a range of easy verification options (phone call, text message, smart cards with pin, or mobile app notification), allowing users to choose the method they prefer.
 Interactive MFA with Azure AD can result in a pop-up dialog box for validation.

-For a description of Azure Multi-Factor Authentication, see Multi-Factor Authentication.
+For a description of Azure AD Multi-Factor Authentication, see Multi-Factor Authentication.
 For configuration steps, see Configure Azure SQL Database multi-factor authentication for SQL Server Management Studio.

 Azure AD domain name or tenant ID parameter

 Beginning with SSMS version 17, users that are imported into the current Azure AD from other Azure Active Directories as guest users, can provide the Azure AD domain name, or tenant ID when they connect.
 Guest users include users invited from other Azure ADs, Microsoft accounts such as outlook.com, hotmail.com, live.com, or other accounts like gmail.com.
 This information allows

 Azure Active Directory - Universal with MFA authentication to identify the correct authenticating authority.
 This option is also required to support Microsoft accounts (MSA) such as outlook.com, hotmail.com, live.com, or non-MSA accounts.

 All guest users who want to be authenticated using Universal Authentication must enter their Azure AD domain name or tenant ID.
 This parameter represents the current Azure AD domain name or tenant ID that the Azure SQL logical server is associated with.
 For example, if the SQL logical server is associated with the Azure AD domain

 firstname.lastname@example.org is hosted as an imported user from the Azure AD domain